 GH: I don’t think there are pictures.
 I think there’s a memory but it doesn’t look like an image because I’ve been smelling things for so long.
 I remember walking around as a kid with my Mom smelling things in markets.
 It’s more of an association.
 It’s not emotional as it it’s recognition of some kind.

-GH: So if we really do go there I think it’s a shape.
+GH: If we really do go there, I think it’s a shape.
 For me round, dark fruit is sort of amorphous and blobby.
 Red, vivid fruit is spiky.
 And it’s not necessarily something like, “there’s that shape of a tear drop.”
 It’s not that clear cut for me.
 It’s more like thought flowing into shape.
 So round, black fruit that’s kind of stewed is amorphous; back to the gloop gloop.
-In fact all the fruits I smell will go into those kind of roles.
+In fact, all the fruits I smell will go into those kind of roles.
 Maybe that’s what it’s like for me, a channel of shape and sound.
-“So (speaking in a high voice) this is a tiny channel that is bristly, high-noted and cleaver-shaped.
+“So (speaking in a high voice) this is a tiny channel that is bristly, high-noted, and cleaver-shaped.
 Then (speaking in a much lower voice) this amorphous pool of a shape.”
 I don’t think I see actual pictures of things.

 TG: Interesting.
 Where does that come from?
 Where do these shapes come from?
 Inside your head?
 Out front?